Standardizing Error Responses Across Microservices

 + Added: type (string), title (string), instance (string)

-Impact: Client parsers expecting legacy { "error": "..." } will fail unmarshaling.
+Impact: Clients parsing { "error": "..." } will throw on unmarshal.

-TypeScript fetch Interceptor:
+TypeScript — fetch interceptor

 async function handleResponse(res: Response): Promise<unknown> {